-Padres - Pirates Prediction, Pick, How To Watch
+Padres - Pirates prediction, pick, how to watch

-The San Diego Padres look to bounce back today after a game-one loss to the Pittsburgh Pirates.
+The San Diego Padres look to avoid the sweep at the hands of the Pittsburgh Pirates.
 It's time to continue our MLB odds series with a Padres-Pirates prediction, pick, and how-to-watch.

-The Padres lost two of three to the Nationals over the weekend and were set for the bounce back with Yu Darvish on the mound.
-Darvish was a late scratch though due to illness, and the Padres lost again.
-Instead, the Padres sent Reiss Knehr to the mound and it did not go well for him.
-He gave up five runs with two home runs in just two innings of completed work.
-In the second inning, Jack Suwinski walked and then scored on a Ji Hwan Bae sacrifice fly.
-Nick Gonzales tripled to right field and Andrew McCutchen added a single to plate two more runs.
-Knehr went back out for the third but gave up back-to-back home runs to Carlos Santana and Suwkinski resulting in him leaving the game.
-The Pirates would score nine runs in the game on their way to a big win.
+Not a lot has gone right for the Padres in this series.
+In the first game, Yu Darvish was a late scratch due to illness, and the Padres lost.
+In game two, they were defeated again.
+Blake Snell has his first slip-up in nearly a month in the first inning.
+After giving up a single with two outs, Carlos Santana drove a ball to deep left-center to give the Pirates a 2-0 lead early.
+Snell settled down though, as he would only give up one more hit for the rest of his evening while striking out ten.
+The Pirates would feast on the first man out of the bullpen though.
+Nick Martinez came out of the bullpen for the Pirates in the seventh and promptly gave up five runs without recording an out.

+For the Pirates, it was Henry Davis and Connor Joe that drove in two runs each, along with the Santana home run.
+The Pirates got quality pitching again as well.
+Mitch Keller went six innings giving up just four hits, with five strikeouts.
+He gave up just one run as well off a Xander Bogaerts single that socred Fernando Tatis Jr. Now the Pirates, who have won just three games in their previous 19, will be looking to win three in a row for the sweep of the Padres.

 Here are the Padres-Pirates MLB odds, courtesy of FanDuel.